 'We are delighted and relieved that we are able to carry on,' said Norman.

 'We feel vindicated, because we thought the allegation of antisocial behaviour was unjustified.
 On the contrary, rather than contributing to anti-social behaviour, we take the view the kitchen alleviates anti-social behaviour.'
 Norman cited research carried out by his minister Malcolm Patten, who found that Walthamstow had lower indicators of anti-social behaviour compared with similar places without a soup kitchen such as Hackney.
 'If the service had closed, it would have been catastrophic for the users,' continued Norman.
 'They would not have had a meal each evening.
-They would have resorted to going through bins, unsavourv as that sounds, and stealing.
+They would have resorted to going through bins, unsavoury as that sounds, and stealing.
 Crime rates would have gone up.'
 In a statement deputy leader Clyde Loakes said the council was disappointed with the decision, but would 'continue to talk with Christian Kitchen to find a way forward for both users of the kitchen and residents nearby'.
 The Christian Kitchen is a well-known local institution attracting praise from politicians and is strongly supported locally.
 It began 25 years ago and is now supported predominately, but not exclusively, by the area's 30 churches, whose members take it in turns one night a month to make and distribute the food.
 Norman, a support worker at a local hostel, said they are looking at ways to expand what they offer beyond food and signposting.
 'These guys need befriending,' he explained.
 'This is the church in action.
 We are meeting the needs of people in an unfortunate situation, and working together without theological disagreement: everyone knows that Jesus fed the poor.'
 Health scare for Lynn Green: prayers sought THE REVD Lynn Green, General Secretary of the Baptist Union of Great Britain, has requested praver after being diagnosed with breast cancer.

 The lump has been detected at a very early stage, and is small and slow growing.
 The prognosis for a full recovery is good.

-later.
-All being well, Lynn is

-Fair credit campaign

-down.'

-steps to be taken.
+She will have an operation next week, followed by radiotherapy around a month later.
+Colleagues All being well, Lynn is planning to participate at the Baptist Assembly (10-11 May).
+'The diagnosis came out of the blue, but as a family we are very thankful for the screening process, which has picked this up early,' Lynn said.